marksverdhei/thoughts-materialized/README.md

+By Markus Heiervang

-# Welcome to my mind
+## Welcome to my mind

 _Thoughts, materialized_ is the name of my personal collection of texts describing concepts I have been pondering and opinions I have made.